 This is a book that makes you want to keep reading, because, in spite of all the things about Addie's life that are disappointing, she has a number of resources in her corner.
 The non-traditional family structures may be off-putting to some readers, while others will be relieved to find them in print.

 Some moments are less believable than others; Addie has a vocabulary journal to capture particular words, which is a great thing, but not necessarily in character.
 Addie also displays a mature restraint which is hard to imagine in a sixth grader, given the circumstances.
 The strength of this book is that it is a masterful example of showing, not telling.
 The author shows us the details of Addie's life--some of which are heartbreaking--but Addie never labels them that way for us.
 Her resilience makes her an inspiring character, and she is likely to be a favorite with some readers.

-Note: some sensitive content, including a character going through chemotherapy and parental neglect.
+Note: some sensitive content, including a character going through chemotherapy and parental neglect and fighting.